hgibling/TeachingDossier/HER-CODE-CAMP/README.md

 # HER CODE CAMP
-As an instructor and part of the founding team of [HER CODE CAMP](hercodecamp.com), a volunteer group that encourages high school students who identify as female, non-binary, and transgender to explore computer science as a career, I have been involved in developing the hands-on coding curriculum for introductory Python workshops.
-We have run two sessions so far: our inagural event took place at the University of Toronto in September 2019 and hosted 32 high school students
+As an instructor and part of the founding team of [HER CODE CAMP](www.hercodecamp.com), a volunteer group that encourages high school students who identify as female, non-binary, and transgender to explore computer science as a career, I have been involved in developing the hands-on coding curriculum for introductory Python workshops.
+Our inagural event took place at the University of Toronto in September 2019 and hosted 32 high school students over two days.
+Instead of cancelling our event planned for May 2020 due to the COVID-19 pandemic, we adapted our material and created a combination synchronous and asynchronous event with code-along videos, in which 18 students participated.

 ## HER CODE CAMP 2019
 * **Date**: September 2019